Danish Raisin Ring

 - In bread machine pan, place the first nine ingredients in order suggested by manufacturer.
 Select dough setting (check dough after 5 minutes of mixing; add 1 to 2 tablespoons of water or flour if needed).

 - When cycle is completed, turn dough onto a lightly floured surface.
 Knead in pecans and raisins.
-Roll into a 14-in. x 9-in. rectangle.
+Roll into a 14x9-in. rectangle.
 Combine sugar and cinnamon; sprinkle over dough to within 1/2 in. of edges.

 - Roll up jelly-roll style, starting with a long side; pinch seam to seal.
 Place seam side down in a greased 10-in. fluted tube pan.
 Pinch ends together to form a ring.
 Cover and let rise in a warm place until doubled, about 40 minutes.

 - Bake at 375° for 30-35 minutes or until golden brown.
 Cool for 10 minutes before removing from pan to a wire rack.
-If desired, combine glaze ingredients; drizzle over top.
-Yield: 1 coffee cake.
+If desired, combine the confectioners' sugar, extract and enough milk to achieve desired consistency; drizzle over top.

-Originally published as Danish Raisin Ring in Country Woman Christmas Annual 2007, p34
+Originally published as Beste's Danish Coffeebread in Country Woman Christmas 2007